haiwen/seafile-admin-docs/manual/extension/notification-server.md

 ## How to configure and run

-Since seafile-12.0.0, we use docker to deploy the notification server.
+Since Seafile 12.0, we use docker to deploy the notification server.
 First deploy Seafile docker, then download `notification-server.yml` and modify the `.env` file:

 ```sh
 wget https://manual.seafile.com/12.0/docker/notification-server.yml